 A self-proclaimed baseball fanatic (and avid White Sox fan), Jeff recently took a hiatus from nearly 20 years of umpiring high school baseball in the Chicago Catholic League so that he could begin coaching his sons’ Little League baseball teams, fulfilling a dream that rivals his daytime job.

 Representative Experience click to view

-- Secured complete dismissal of disability discrimination and FMLA claims in a federal court lawsuit filed by a former college registrar.
+- Secured complete dismissal of ADA and FMLA claims in a federal court lawsuit filed by a former college registrar.
 (Wirey v.
 Richland Community College, 2012)

 - Obtained early dismissal of reverse race discrimination employment discrimination action where federal court ruled that plaintiff did not allege facts amounting to an actionable discrimination claim.
 (Pazur v.
 Target Corporation, 2011)

 - Served as lead defense counsel in a successful jury trial representing the University of Chicago.
 The Plaintiff, a former Ph.D. student, alleged that the University violated provisions in its student handbook when it suspended him after he made continuous inappropriate communications to University administrators.
 Following a nine-day trial, the jury returned a verdict in favor of the University.
 (Vernon v.
 University of Chicago, 2008)

 - Obtained dismissal of several time-barred claims in a USERRA action brought by a faculty member against a private university.
 (April 2010)